Democracy Forward

 What We Received

-After filing a case against USMS for failing to answer our requests within the time period required by law, we began receiving court-mandated productions in August 2025.
-The productions contained communications relating to the release of January 6 defendants prior to and following the official pardoning announcement and a Summary Pardon Report of such planning efforts.
+After filing a FOIA lawsuit against USMS for failing to answer our requests within the time period required by law, we began receiving court-mandated productions in August 2025.
+The productions contained communications relating to the release of January 6 defendants prior to and following the official pardoning announcement, a Summary Pardon Report of such planning efforts, and communications relating to the deputization of Elon Musk’s private security team to the USMS in order to protect Elon Musk as the “head” of DOGE.